service-design-tools/sdt-website/_tools/tomorrows-narratives.md

 ---
-title: Tomorrow's Narratives
+title: Tomorrow's Narrative
 subtitle: >-
   A way to project into the future to understand the social of impact of a service.
 properties:
   how:
-    - Narratives
+    - Narrative
-    - Simulations
+    - Simulation
   what:
     - Offering
   when: